688 Pastoral Care jobs in the United Kingdom

 full-time

-• Developing and executing comprehensive community outreach plans.
+• Developing and executing community outreach plans.

 • Organizing and coordinating community events, workshops, and information sessions.